streamingfast/substreams/docs/new/how-to-guides/solana.md

 ### Development Container Reference

-The [development container reference](../../references/devcontainer-ref) helps you navigate the complete container and its common errors.
+The [Development Container Reference](../../references/devcontainer-ref.md) helps you navigate the complete container and its common errors.

 ### Gui Reference

-The [gui reference](../../references/gui) lets you explore the complete tool of the Pyth contract.
+The [GUI reference](../../references/gui.md) lets you explore all the tools available in the Substreams GUI.

 ### Manifests Reference

-The [manifests reference](../../references/manifests.md) helps you with editing the `substreams.yaml`.
+The [Manifests Reference](../../references/manifests.md) helps you with editing the `substreams.yaml`.